savonet/book/language.md

 ### Partial evaluation

-The final thing to know is that Liquidsoap supports _partial evaluation_ of functions.
-This means that if you call a function, but do not give all the arguments, it will return a new function expecting only the remaining arguments.
+The final thing to know about functions in Liquidsoap is that it supports _partial evaluation_ of functions.
+This means that if you call a function, but do not provide all the arguments, it will return a new function expecting only the remaining arguments.
 For instance, consider the multiplication function